Thermalization in different phases of charged SYK model: Charged SYK model

 \item We also considered a case in which the system is perturbed with time-dependent $J_6$ term.
-For this, we used the same initial as in the second case, i.e., $\mu=0$, $\eta=0.27$ and $\beta=50$.
+For this, we used the same initial state as in the second case, i.e., $\mu=0$, $\eta=0.27$ and $\beta=50$.
 For the quantum quench, we perturb the system with $J_6=100000$ from time $t=1\times dt$ to $t = 9 \times dt$.
-The system thermalizes to the integrable state with $\eta=0.428934$ and $\beta=31.471$.
+The system thermalizes to the dilute gas state with $\eta=0.428934$ and $\beta=31.471$.
 The mass $\mu=0$ is not changed during the quench. \end{enumerate}

 We find that the systems stop evolving instantaneously when the time-dependent perturbation is turned off.
 The Green's functions freeze as soon as the two time arguments $t_1$ and $t_2$ cross the quench region.
 Figure \ref{fig:greens_int} are plots of the real parts of the greater Green's function $G^>(t-t_a,t)$ for different cases that we are considering.
 The imaginary part of $G^>(t-t_a,t)$ as well as the lesser Green's functions also freeze as soon as the two time arguments cross the quench region.